Registered Nurse - Health Outreach

 The successful candidate will act with professionalism and courtesy toward clients, the general public and colleagues, and will demonstrate the integral qualities of excellent customer service in order to provide high quality care aligned with the values of the Health Centre.

-This full-time position works 37.5 hours per week with some evening availability to support evening clinics.
+This temporary full-time position will work Monday to Friday, 37.5 hours per week with some evening and weekend flexibility required.

 Nice to Haves:

 • French and other language skills are considered an asset in supporting the communities we serve.

 With a strong focus on employee well-being and development, LIHC is proud to support our staff with a well-structured compensation plan.
 This initial contract for approximately 13 months of employment includes:

 • Optional participation in the Healthcare of Ontario Pension Plan (HOOPP)

 • Paid time off for vacation, and paid sick and emergency time to tend to self and family care

 • Numerous interdisciplinary training opportunities to promote growth in your role

 If you feel you are the right person for this role, please send a cover letter and resume by email to email@example.com, stating the position title in the subject line of the email.
 Please also indicate in the body of the email where you learned of this opportunity.